Huntsman Spiders

 Where do you find them?

-The flattened shape of Huntsmans allows them to get under sheets of loose bark and other cracks and crevices around rocks and logs.
-If they just stayed hidden away like that all the time they probably wouldn’t have such a bad reputation, but these critters get hungry and go wandering around looking for food, and that can lead to them accidentally finding themselves indoors, where they could be on the wall or ceiling or often enough, on the curtains.
-In cars they sometimes crawl under the sun visor.
+So if they just stayed hidden away under bark like that all the time they probably wouldn’t have such a bad reputation, but these critters get hungry and go wandering around looking for food, and that can lead to them sometimes finding themselves indoors, where they could be on the wall or ceiling or often enough, on the curtains.

 Are they aggressive?